jnelsontn/LoveAtADistance/mobile_client/README.md

-NOTE:
+NOTE for Distant Lovers:

 This is very very very incomplete.
 It does not function properly.
 Work is in progress.
 This is the basic skeleton.